netchimken/graylist/README.md

 # graylist
-A whitelist management plugin, for handling multiple authentication services.
+A whitelist management plugin, for handling multiple authentication services on Minecraft servers.